turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ------------------------------------------------------
 ## Array Prototype Methods: Iterators

 - Iterator methods are one of the key concepts of M2.
-Make sure to read the [array prototype iterators lesson](https://frontend.turing.edu/lessons/module-2/array-prototype-methods-iterators.html).
-- If you'd like some practice exploring these new methods, check out [this activity](https://replit.com/@kaylaewood/mod2iteratorpreview#index.js).
+Check out [this activity](https://replit.com/@kaylaewood/mod2iteratorpreview#index.js).
+Use [the array prototype iterators lesson](https://frontend.turing.edu/lessons/module-2/array-prototype-methods-iterators.html) and [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)!
 - Many students have found [this TreeHouse course](https://teamtreehouse.com/library/javascript-array-iteration-methods) to be helpful in their preparation for M2.
 ------------------------------------------------------